 - Go paperless wherever you can.
 NOW is the time.
 Get online and learn how to receive statements, bills and receipts via email.
 Learn how easy it is to download and store them onto your computer as a digital document.
 If you ever need a paper copy, simply print from your digital storage file.
 Consider going paperless with one or two minor bills first.
 If you find this works for you, practice with other things.
 A little at a time steadily builds new habits.

-- When signing up for something or ordering online, be sure to not check boxes that allow the business to send you paper mailings.
+- When signing up for something or ordering online, be sure to uncheck boxes that allow the business to send you paper mailings or catalogs.
 It’s easier to remove yourself from email than mailing lists down the line.

 We have individual needs to consider when it comes to dealing with paperwork.
-For this reason, I suggest consulting with your CPA or legal advisor about what you should be keeping vs. recycling.
+For this reason, I suggest consulting with your CPA or legal advisor about what you should be keeping vs. recycling or shredding.
 From my own home office and that of many clients I have worked with over the years, what I have found is this: we are quite more similar than different.
 So do not feel alone with your paper clutter!
-Deal with it a little at a time, but on a regular basis.
+Deal with it a little at a time, and on a regular basis.
 If you’re not going to hire a professional organizer or personal assistant to come in weekly and do it for you, learning to self-maintain is key.
-And lucky you!
 Like good habits, getting organized with paperwork is something that can be learned.

 Ready for more?
 Call (510) 229-7321 today to schedule a complimentary estimate to get your paperwork or home office organized.
 Gift certificates are available.